linquert/data_as_control/research_questions.md

 ### How does loss landscape flatness correlate with internal circuit organization, and can curriculum design predictably target flatter minima?
 Curricula presenting varied compositions, multiple descriptions of the same scene, and interleaved structural parallels should push the optimizer toward flatter minima by preventing any single weight configuration from being necessary for a specific training example.
 Test this by measuring loss landscape sharpness at convergence for different curricula and correlating with OOD structural generalization, error taxonomy profiles, and internal circuit geometry — a direct link from data design to loss geometry to circuit organization.

+### What does a shortcut-forming update look like versus a shortcut-breaking update at
+the weight level, and do they involve the same matrices in opposite directions?

+The memorization → cleanup arc implies that shortcut circuits form early and dissolve later.
+But the weight-level mechanism of dissolution is underexplored.
+The hypothesis: a shortcut-forming update primarily changes W_V and MLP (the computation pathway, because the shortcut relies on a specific easy-to-extract feature), while a shortcut-breaking update primarily changes W_Q and W_K (the routing pathway, because breaking the shortcut requires redirecting attention away from the exploited feature toward the true dependencies).

+Testing this requires a two-phase curriculum: train first on data that supports a shortcut (e.g., smooth rows where center-cell persistence predicts correctly), then introduce data that makes the shortcut fail (balanced neighborhoods where center-only prediction is wrong).
+The matrix-level gradient norms — separately for W_Q, W_K, W_V, and MLP — before, during, and after the transition tell you which components are involved in each phase.
+If shortcut formation and dissolution involve different matrices, they are mechanistically asymmetric — not simply the forward and reverse of the same process.

+### Can the gradient direction of a single update predict its semantic effect before
+evaluating the model on held-out data?

+The gradient norm tells you how much each weight matrix changed.
+The gradient direction tells you what functional change the update pushed toward.
+For tasks with known optimal structure, you can define a "routing-aligned gradient": the gradient that would maximally increase attention mass on the true dependency offsets.
+Compute the cosine similarity between the actual gradient on W_Q/W_K and this routing-aligned gradient.
+A high similarity means this batch is correcting routing; a low similarity means the batch is acting on something else.

+This metric converts update classification from a post-hoc behavioral question — did the accuracy improve on held-out data after this update? — into a real-time signal computed during training.
+If the routing alignment score predicts subsequent accuracy improvements better than the loss itself, it reveals that the semantically meaningful structure of the gradient is not captured by the scalar loss at all.

 ---

 ## III.
 Circuits: Formation, Composition, Interaction, and Evolution